science of happiness | wellbeing blog

 This contradicts the widely distributed desire to slow down and do nothing after retirement.

-Healthy and happy longevity comes from keeping yourself busy in a meaningful way!
+Healthy, happy longevity comes from staying busy in a meaningful way!

 meaning and longevity | meaning and fulfillment | science of happiness | wellbeing blog